No-regret Exploration in Contextual Reinforcement Learning: NO-REGRET ALGORITHMS FOR GLM-CMDP

 In Corollary~\ref{cor:lincomb}, the bound is worse by a factor of $\sqrt{H}$ when compared to the $\widetilde{\C{O}}(HS\sqrt{AKH})$ bound of UCRL2 for tabular MDPs ($d=1$).
 This factor is incurred while bounding the sum of confidence widths in eq.~\eqref{eqline:c-schwartz} (in UCRL2 it is $\C{O}(\sqrt{SAKH})$).
-We show some preliminary experimental results for the algorithm in Appendix~\ref{app:exp}.